Swat receives first snowfall of winter

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The tourists from all over the country flocked to the tourist resorts in Kalam, Osho Mataltan and Ataroor Gabral to enjoy the beautiful scenery of snowfall.
+The tourists from all over the country flocked to the tourist resorts in Kalam, Osho Mittaltan and Ataroor Gabral to enjoy the beautiful scenery of snowfall.
+The people have started using warm clothes in Swat district as the mercury went down.